Vyral/base-template/_posts/2019-04-09-what-role-does-technology-play-in-real-estate.md

 {% include youtube.html %}

-Technology is playing an emerging role in the real estate world, and its impact is being felt by buyers, sellers, and Realtors alike.
+<p style="text-align: center;"><em>Technology is playing an emerging role in the real estate world, and its impact is being felt by buyers, sellers, and Realtors alike.</em></p>

 The real estate industry is reinventing itself, and several tech companies are emerging in the business that will influence both consumers and Realtors moving forward.&nbsp;